idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step04_weak_form.md

 The left-hand side of [laplace-residual] is called the *residual* and the coefficient, $\psi$, is arbitrary, except for requiring that $\psi$ satisfy homogeneous boundary conditions.

 There is a general procedure for expressing a residual as one that is readily solved with MOOSE.
-First, integrate with respect to the problem domain, $\Omega$, and apply the integrand sum rule, e.g.,
+First, integrate with respect to the problem domain, $\Omega$, e.g.,

 !equation id=laplace-sum
 -\int_\Omega \psi (\nabla \cdot \nabla u) = 0